Core Clinical Medicine (Clerkships)

 Clerkship Director: Isabel M. McFarlane, M.D., FACP

-The clerkship in Primary Care I is a four-week clinical rotation in which students will have an opportunity to assume the role of PRIMARY STUDENT- PHYSICIAN in a variety of primary care settings.
-We anticipate that this experience will provide a rich exposure to the challenge of providing care to non-hospitalized patients.
+In this four-week rotation, students will have the opportunity to assume the role of PRIMARY STUDENT- PHYSICIAN in a variety of primary care settings.
+We anticipate that this experience will provide a rich exposure to the rewards and challenges of providing care to non-hospitalized patients.

-This experience will challenge students to master their clinical skills in medical interviewing, physical diagnosis, laboratory assessment, including skills in the interpretation of tests, reviewing X-rays and reading EKGs.
-Student’s knowledge of basic pathophysiology, differential diagnosis, and the management of diseases will grow, as will their ability to set reasonable priorities for each medical encounter.
-This priority setting will necessarily involve consideration of the patient's perspectives and needs.
+You can anticipate that this rotation will challenge you to hone your clinical skills in medical interviewing, physical diagnosis, laboratory assessment, including the interpretation of tests, reviewing X-rays and reading EKGs.
+Your knowledge of basic pathophysiology, differential diagnosis, and the management of diseases will grow, as will your ability to set reasonable priorities for each medical encounter.
+This agenda setting will involve consideration of the patient's perspectives and needs as well as the realities of a hectic clinic.

 Clerkship Director: Dennis Dimaculangan, M.D.